Sasaki structures on general contact manifolds: Conclusions and outlook

 \section{Conclusions and outlook}

-Various approaches have been used to define a Sasakian structure on a contact manifold.
-However, the considered contact structures were exclusively cooriented, i.e., endowed with global contact forms.
-In this paper, we defined (almost) Sasakian structures for general, possibly non-trivializable, contact manifolds $M$.
+Various approaches to Sasakian geometry have been proposed in the literature, but they have almost exclusively concerned cooriented contact manifolds, i.e., contact manifolds endowed with a globally defined contact form.
+In this paper, we introduced corresponding notions for arbitrary, possibly nontrivializable, contact manifolds $(M,C)$.